filips123/PWAsForFirefox/docs/docs/user-guide/console.md

 The default profile cannot be completely removed.
 Trying to remove it will just clear all web apps and user data, but keep a profile ID in the profile list.

+!!! tip

+    If you want to use an existing profile as a template, make sure it is not running before copying as a template.
+Otherwise, it will contain lock files that can cause errors when creating or running a profile from template.
+You can check [FAQ](../resources/faq.md#why-cant-i-create-a-profile-when-using-template) for more details.

 ### Editing a Profile

 ```shell